fnca-open-standards/ticket/Open-Ticket-Specification.md

   ],
 ```

-**Member Id (memberId)** string (10) - required - the alphanumeric value that identifies the members facilities.
+**Member Id (memberId)** String (10) - required - the alphanumeric value that identifies the members facilities.

-**Member Name (memberName)** string (300) - required - the name of the utility company that this response is for.
+**Member Name (memberName)** String (300) - required - the name of the utility company that this response is for.

-**Facility Type List (facilityTypeList)** string (40) array - required - a string array of the facility types for this member’s response
+**Facility Type List (facilityTypeList)** String (40) array - required - a string array of the facility types for this member’s response

 **Response List (responseList)** - required - an array of responses, each containing the following fields:

-- **Response Date (responseDate)** datetime - required - the date/time the response was recorded
+- **Response Date (responseDate)** DateTime - required - the date/time the response was recorded

-- **Response Code (responseCode)** string (10) - required - the name or code of the response.
+- **Response Code (responseCode)** String (10) - required - the name or code of the response.

-- **Response Description (responseDescription)** string (300) - required - the full meaning of the response.
+- **Response Description (responseDescription)** String (300) - required - the full meaning of the response.

-- **Respondent (respondent)** string (255) - required - the username or other identifier for the responder.
+- **Respondent (respondent)** String (255) - required - the username or other identifier for the responder.

-- **Note (note)** string (1000) - optional - any comments or notes added by the respondent.
+- **Note (note)** String (1000) - optional - any comments or notes added by the respondent.

 - **AttachmentList (attachmentList)** - optional - array of attachment objects that are attached to this response.
 Attachment objects have the following properties:

-- - **Name (name)** string (200) - required - a descriptive name describing the attachment.
+- - **Name (name)** String (200) - required - a descriptive name describing the attachment.

-- - **Mime Type (mimeType)** string (255) - required - the mime type for the binary information stored in the value field (below).
+- - **Mime Type (mimeType)** String (255) - required - the mime type for the binary information stored in the value field (below).
 Restrictions on mime types should be consistent with the center's positive response attachment policy.

-- - **Value (value)** text - optional - Base64 encoded binary value.
+- - **Value (value)** Text - optional - Base64 encoded binary value.
 Restrictions on size should be consistent with the center's positive response attachment policy.

-- - **URI (uri)** text - optional - URL to the "attached" document.
+- - **URI (uri)** Text - optional - URL to the "attached" document.
 The referenced resource should be available for the life of the ticket (until the expiresOn date).
 The reference should be accessible to all receivers of the ticket.

 *Note: The attachment can either have a binary value for transmissions to include the actual document OR the URL for a link to the resource.
 Each attachment should have either Value or URI, but not both.*